-Carefully consider the tasks you will undertake to achieve the project's goals.
+In coordination with your preceptor, carefully consider the tasks you will undertake to achieve the project's goals.
 Develop a map (in table form) to outline the competencies you will demonstrate as you complete those tasks.
-You will also need to consider what Practice Experience products and deliverables best demonstrate the attainment of those competencies.
+You will also need to consider what Practice Experience deliverables best demonstrate the attainment of those competencies.